 As we can see in table 11, the overall call score mean was 3.69 and improved to 3.82.
 The median decreased slightly, and the standard deviation and variance also decreased.
 Already in a short period time, there was an improvement in the quality of support and there was less variation in it.
-The sample is still small and wasn't tested for statistically significant, but it can teach us about the potential of the evaluation tool we have developed.
+The sample is still small and wasn't tested for statistical significance , but it can teach us about the potential of the evaluation tool we have developed.

 Regarding the question of whether the evaluation form we have developed improved the WhatsApp support calls' evaluation process at HRCC, we saw that it has indeed improved the process.
 We saw that there was no significant difference between the existing method and the suggested method, and they were equal in their quality.
-If there was any concern that because the suggested evaluation is structured and uniform, and not individual or personal as in the existing method, the evaluation will not be enough accurate, we saw that this concern was proven wrong.
+If there was any concern that because the suggested evaluation is structured and uniform, and not individual or personal as in the existing method, the evaluation will not be accurate enough, we saw that this concern was proven wrong.
 On the contrary, being a uniform and systematic evaluation process, with defined criteria, is an advantage over the existing method.

 In addition, we saw no significant difference in the comparison between a professional evaluator and a naïve evaluator.
 Which means that each evaluator can fill out the evaluation form and we will get reliable results.